 What does the Lemon Law cover?

-Your car or trucks is covered if you purchased it new or used or leased it from a California dealer.
+Your car or trucks is covered if you purchased it new or leased it from a California dealer.
 If during your ownership or possession the authorized repair facility cannot repair your vehicle (it can be different components each time) after a reasonable number of attempts under the new car warranty or Certified Pre-Owned (CPO) warranty, and the defects in your vehicle have substantially impaired the use, value, or safety of your vehicle, then the auto manufacturer must replace or repurchase your vehicle.

 Does the Lemon Law apply to private party sales?